-The UNRWA Microfinance department has developed a range of loans to address the diverse needs of Palestine refugees.
-Loan products target households as well as small businesses and micro-enterprises, supporting consumption and family investments in education, health, and housing.
+The UNRWA Department of Microfinance has developed a range of loans to address the diverse needs of Palestine refugees and other marginal groups.
+Loan products target households as well as small businesses and micro-enterprises, financing consumption and family investments in education, health, and housing.

-This is the Microfinance department’s oldest product, aimed directly at furthering economic development and creating jobs.
+This is the Department of Microfinance‘s oldest product, aimed directly at furthering economic development and creating jobs.
 The loans are relatively large, ranging from US$ 3,000 to US$ 75,000, and typically support capital investment, modernization and market expansion.
 The department now increasingly focuses on its other lending products.